awsdocs/aws-iot-events-developer-guide/doc_source/lambda-support.md

 The following requirements apply when you create a custom Lambda function\.
 + Add permissions that allow your Lambda function to perform specified actions and access AWS resources\.
-+ If you use the AWS IoT Events managed Lambda function, make sure that you choose the Python 3\.7 runtime\.
++ If you use the Lambda function provided by AWS IoT Events, make sure that you choose the Python 3\.7 runtime\.

-AWS IoT Events managed Lambda function:
+Example Lambda function:

 ```
 import boto3